Covid 19 coronavirus lockdown: Auckland Mayor Phil Goff on extension - 'Do not panic buy'

 The aim was to restore level 1 freedoms as quickly as possible.

-Lifting restrictions now and seeing an explosion of cases later would be devastating for Auckland, and though level 3 was easier on the economy than full lockdown, Ardern acknowledged that it would be hard on Auckland.
+Lifting restrictions now and seeing an explosion of cases later would be devastating for Auckland, and though level 3 was easier on the economy than full lockdown, Ardern acknowledged it would be hard on Auckland.

 The new alert levels came after the discovery of four new cases of community transmission – all from the same family – in Auckland.